Testing Stability Properties in Graphical Hedonic Games: Open Questions

-As mentioned in the introduction, there exist also plenty of other stability concepts like Pareto-optimality and popularity that can operate on the same preference extension, which may be interesting to analyse in order to obtain a deeper understanding of locality mechanics in \fenhg s.
+As mentioned in the introduction, there exist also plenty of other stability concepts like \opt{conference}{ (strict) core stability, } Pareto-optimality and popularity that can operate on the same preference extension, which may be interesting to analyse in order to obtain a deeper understanding of locality mechanics in \fenhg s.
 Here, the main difficulty is to circumvent the usually high computational complexity of the exact decision problems.

 Finally, one may study other models of hedonic games, in particular with ordinal preferences (e.g., rankings over known edges~\cite{lan-rey-rot-sch-sch:c:hgopt}).
 This requires further modelling of the oracle access and considered distance measures.